stevesuh/kabbage/README.md

 ## Usability bottlenecks
 The current implementation calls the APIs from Rails server controller and blocks until the response comes back or an error is thrown.
 Either case means that the user can be waiting a long time.
-To improve responsiveness, using a separate Ajax call for each API call could help.
+To improve responsiveness, using a separate Ajax call for each API call would help.
 The skeleton of the search results page could be rendered very quickly assuming the Rails server is up.
 Then users could start looking at results from Twitter or Wikipedia depending on which one returns first.
 Also the current design would also potentially block a long time on either service being slow to respond even though the other service has already responded since the API calls are made serially.
 The AJAX approach would avoid that issue.